 2. Take a hike and pack a picnic to refuel.

 3. Go apple picking at an orchard.
-This one’s a given, right?
+Apple picking is a classic fall tradition for many families.

 4. Visit a pumpkin patch and pick pumpkins.
-This is another cliché fall activity we shouldn’t forget.
+Pumpkin patch visits are a classic fall tradition for many families.

 5. Visit a farm.
 Besides adorable animals, many offer hayrides, kids’ rides, and even bounce houses for added fun.